Buick Electra: First generation (1959–1960)

 Following World War II, the Roadmaster constituted the upper echelon of Buick's lineup.
-For 1958, Buick returned the Limited nameplate (dormant since 1942), slotted between the Roadmaster and the Cadillac Series 62.
+For 1958, Buick returned the Limited nameplate (which had been dormant since 1942), slotted between the Roadmaster and the Cadillac Series 62.

 For 1959, the Super was renamed the Invicta, the Roadmaster was renamed the Electra and Electra 225, and the unsuccessful Limited model was discontinued.
-The appearance was shared with two other Buick models, the mid-level Invicta and the entry level LeSabre.
-The Electra 225 nameplate was a nod to the car's overall length of over 225 in (5,715 mm), earning it the street name "deuce and a quarter."
+The appearance was shared with two other Buick models, the mid-level Invicta and the entry-level LeSabre.
+The Electra 225 nameplate was a nod to the car's overall length of over 225 in (5,715 mm), earning it the street name "deuce and a quarter".

-The Electra 225 Riviera was the top-line model and it shared its six window hardtop roofline exclusively with Cadillac (which offered it on all of its models).
-Buick first applied the "Riviera" name to a premium trimmed 2-door Roadmaster hardtop in the middle of the 1949 model year, and thereafter denoted all Buick hardtops Rivieras.
+The Electra 225 Riviera was the top-line model, and shared its six-window hardtop roofline exclusively with Cadillac (which offered it on all of its models).
+Buick first applied the "Riviera" name to a premium trimmed 2-door Roadmaster hardtop in the middle of the 1949 model year, and denoted all Buick hardtops Rivieras thereafter.
 Also, from 1950 through 1953, Buick made a premium trimmed, stretched wheelbase sedan, exclusively in the Roadmaster and Super lines, that was called Riviera.
 But 1959 was the first year that not all Buick hardtops were called Rivieras.
 A standard 4-window four-door hardtop was also available, as was a 4-door 6-window pillared sedan, along with a stripped chassis of which 144 were built in 1959 and 1960.
 The two-door convertible was only available as an Electra 225, and the 2-door hardtop as an Electra.